dankinder/walker/FAQ.md

 #### Can I run Walker with Cassandra on (Mac OS X | Windows | etc.)?

-Yes, though Walker is primary qualified for linux.
+Yes, though Walker is primary qualified for Linux.
 In most cases you can use an install package from http://planetcassandra.org/cassandra/

 However on Mac OS X you may not have a recent enough version of Java.
 If that